Mapping the Two-Component Atomic Fermi Gas to the Nuclear Shell-Model: Sign Properties of the Zero-Range Interaction

-We now define the combined indices $i=(ab)$ and $j=(cd)$ to write $V_J(i,j)$ which is a symmetric matrix.
-The goal is to diagonalize this latter matrix and look at the signs of the eigenvalues.
-As is demonstrated in \cite{lang1993}, the interaction will have no sign problems when all eigenvalues of $V_J(i,j)$ are negative.
-Obviously the problem splits into blocks of given $J$ so we work in a fixed $J$ subspace.
+We now introduce the combined indices $i=(ab)$ and $j=(cd)$ to write $V_J(i,j)$ which is a symmetric matrix.
+Our goal is to diagonalize the matrix and inspect the signs of the eigenvalues.
+As demonstrated in \cite{lang1993}, the interaction will produce no sign problem when all of its eigenvalues are negative.
+Obviously the problem splits into blocks of given $J$, so we work in a fixed $J$ subspace.

 The crucial observation is that $V_J(ab,cd)$ can be factorized in the following way.
-First define the quantity \begin{widetext}
+Firstly, we define the following quantity: \begin{widetext}